csams/parsr/README.md

 ```

 ### Choice
 Accept one of a list of alternatives.
+Alternatives are checked from left to
+right, and checking stops with the first one to succeed.
 ```python
 abc = a | b | c   # alternation or choice.
 val = abc("a")    # parses a single "a"